War in Abkhazia (1992–1993): Georgian exodus from Abkhazia

 After the fall of Sukhumi in 1993 thousands of Georgian refugees started to flee Gali, Ochamchira and the Sukhumi regions.
 The plight of refugees became deadly due to snow and cold on the pathway in the Kodori Gorge.
 Georgian authorities were unable to evacuate all remaining civilians (previously many people were evacuated from Sukhumi by the Russian navy and by the Ukrainian air forces.)
 The refugees started to move in through the Kodori Gorge on foot, bypassing the Gali region, which was blocked by advancing Abkhaz separatist forces.
 The crossing of the Kodori Gorge on foot became another death trap for the fleeing IDPs.
 Most of the people who didn't survive the crossing died of cold and starvation.
 The survivors who reached the Svan mountains were attacked and robbed by local criminal groups.
 One of the survivors recalls the crossing:

 They were killing everyone who was Georgian.
 Every road was blocked.
 There was only one way out, through the mountains.
 It was terrible and horrific, nobody knew where it ended or what would happen on the way.
 There were children, women and elderly people.
 Everyone was marching not knowing where they are headed.
 We were cold, hungry, there was no water....
 We marched the whole day.
 By the end of the day we were tired and could not go on.
 To rest, it meant to die, so we marched and marched.
 Some woman near me didn't make it, she had fallen dead.
 As we marched, we saw people frozen and dead, they apparently stopped for a break and it was their end.
 The path never ended, it seemed that we would die at any time.
 One young girl, who marched beside me all the way from Sukhumi was pregnant.
 She delivered her baby in the mountains.
 The child died on the third day of our deadly march.
 She separated from us and we never saw her again.
 Finally we made it into the Svan villages.
 Only women and children were allowed in their huts.
 Buses came later on that day.
 We were then taken to Zugdidi.

 According to the United States State Department Commission on Foreign Relations and International Relations, 104th Cong., 1st Sess., Country Reports on Human Rights Practices for 1994, at 815 (Joint Comm.
 Print 1995), the victorious Abkhaz separatists "moved through captured towns with prepared lists and addresses of ethnic Georgians, plundered and burned homes and executed designated civilians."
 Georgians were specifically targeted, but all non-Abkhaz suffered.

 Results

-Georgia effectively lost control over Abkhazia and the latter established as a de facto independent territory.
+Georgia effectively lost control over Abkhazia and the latter established itself as a de facto independent territory.
 The relations between Russia and Abkhazia improved in the late 1990s and the economic blockade of Abkhazia was lifted.
 The laws were also passed allowing other countries to become part of Russian Federation, which was interpreted by some as an offer to Abkhazia and other unrecognised countries of the former Soviet Union.